tigellus/Markdown/4. Mechanical Ventilation/08. Modes of Mechanical Ventilation/Modes of Mechanical Ventilation.md

 * Fatigue of respiratory muscles can occur due to increased work of breathing placed on the patient

 ### Pressure Support Ventilation (PSV)
-* Pressure-targetted mode
+* Pressure targetted mode
 * Provides a preset pressure when a patient "triggers" the ventilator (demonstrates inspiratory effort).
 * There is NO pre-set respiratory rate or tidal volume.
-The patient will determine their own respiratory rate, but each effort to take a breath will be supported by a set pressure amount.
+* The patient will determine their own respiratory rate, but each effort to take a breath will be supported by a set pressure amount.

 #### Advantages
 * Patient controls inspiratory timing